sssbox/TowerScoring/README.md

 Use your phone on your wifi to go to http://<your ip>:8000/ and log in as a scorer.

 From the original superuser account on the scorekeeper display start a match and play with other stuff like that.

+# Notes

+For the actual (non-dev) install you will probably need to set this up with apache and you will definitely also need to install Celery to handle sound/lighting